ppothapa/pyICON_EXCLAIM/doc/documentation.rst

                       )

 After modifying and executing the script, new interpolation files are generated for common target grids.
-If the target grids are not sufficient, it is possible to add custom target grids / sections by simply copying and adjusting the existing examples.
+If the target grids are not sufficient, it is possible to add custom target grids/sections by simply copying and adjusting the existing examples.

 Using interpolation files
 ^^^^^^^^^^^^^^^^^^^^^^^^^